scipy/scipy/doc/source/dev/contributor/quickstart_mac.rst

    terminal window or enter ``source ~/.bash_profile`` for all the changes to take effect.

 #.
-(Optional) In a terminal window, enter ``conda list``. |br| This shows a list of all the Python packages that came with the Anaconda Distribution of Python.
+(Optional) In a terminal window, enter ``conda list``.
+This shows a list of all the Python packages that came with the Anaconda Distribution of Python.
 Note the latest released version of SciPy is among them; this is not the development version you are going to build and will be able to modify.

    Ideally, we'd like to have both versions, and we'd like to be able to switch between the two as needed. `Virtual environments <https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c>`_ can do just that.
 With a few keystrokes in the terminal or even the click of an icon, we can enable or disable our development version.
 Let's set that up.